SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 	- very not conservative
 - basically all transactions + taxes silver by 1570

+#### Lack of Silver
+- Chinese silver mines ran dry, needed source from other places
+	- japan, kinda
+	- wokou, traded a bit of silver for many goods (much silk and porcelain)
+-

 ## Kennedy Bashing on People
 ### Ming
 - "sheer conservatism of the Confucian bureaucracy"